Terrell Owens, Ricky Williams Among Founding Owners of Freedom Football League

 The inclusion of Owens and Williams, among the other players, lends the league a note of credibility.

-Owens is a Hall of Famer and one of the greatest wide receivers in the history of the game, while Williams won a Heisman Trophy on the Texas Longhorns and reached the Pro Bowl at the NFL level.
+Owens is a Hall of Famer and one of the greatest wide receivers in the history of the game, while Williams won a Heisman Trophy with the Texas Longhorns and reached the Pro Bowl at the NFL level.

 Reuben Foster's Ex-Girlfriend Recounts Alleged Assault